Camino fitness: What are flat feet?

 What are Flat-feet?

 Having flat (pronated) feet means that your foot tends to roll inwards when you walk, run or even stand.
 For example; when you walk, the first point of contact is your heel, then the whole foot comes into contact with the ground – this is where the foot collapses inwards, giving you the flat foot.
 Finally the last point of contact is the front of the foot (forefoot and toes), this propels you forward, allowing you to continue on walking.
 Everybody experiences flat feet when walking and running etc!
 This is needed for shock absorption when coming in contact with the ground.
 It’s also needed for stabilising and adjusting the foot when walking on different terrain.
 But when the rolling in of the foot becomes exaggerated, that’s when someone may start to experience problems with their feet, knees, hips and even low back.
 Remember, the feet carry the entire weight of your body, so when the foot collapses inwards, it’s the weight of your body that collapses inwards too.
 So what happens next?
 Your body will start to compensate in attempt to regain its stability i.e. fight against the collapsing of the inner foot.
-This can a profound effect on the rest of the body especially at the knees and hips.
+This can have a profound effect on the rest of the body especially at the knees and hips.

-Injuries associated with Flat-feet:
+Injuries associated with Flat-feet

 Shin Splint: this is when you experience pain along the front of the shin on your lower leg when walking or running for a certain period of time and it is relieved at rest.